Waleed Jahangir

-Waleed Jahangir (born August 6,1977) is a British entrepreneur and event organizer known for his contributions to the Halal consumer market.
-He has founded and organized events such as the London Muslim Shopping Festival, London Eid Festival, and the World Halal Food Festival.
+Waleed Jahangir (born 6 August 1977) is a British entrepreneur and event organiser known for his contributions to the Halal consumer market.
+He has founded and organised events such as the London Muslim Shopping Festival, London Eid Festival, and the World Halal Food Festival.

 Early life

-Jahangir was born in London on August 6, 1977.
+Jahangir was born in London on 6 August 1977.
 He pursued his education at South Bank University, earning a degree in Business Information Technology.

 Career

 Jahangir is the CEO of Algebra Consulting.
 He serves as the chairman of the British Islamic Trade Association.

 In 2016, he launched the London Muslim Lifestyle Show at Olympia London, reported to be one of the first large-scale consumer exhibitions catering specifically to the UK's growing Muslim market.
 The show featured a two-day comedy segment hosted by Abdullah Afzal, known for his role in the BBC series Citizen Khan.
 It also included cooking demonstrations by The Great British Bake Off contestant Ali Imdad and 2012 MasterChef winner Shelina Permalloo.
 Additionally, the event presented a performance by singer Sami Yusuf, a fashion show, and a children's learning zone with a theatre production.
 More than 5,000 children reportedly attended the event.
 Jahangir later introduced the London Muslim Shopping Festival, an annual retail-focused event that reportedly became popular in the UK Halal market.
 In 2024, the festival completed its sixth year and featured over 250 shopping stalls, a Halal food court, modest fashion live catwalk shows, and a kids’ zone, attracting approximately 20,000 visitors annually.

 Jahangir also established the London Eid Festival, which has reportedly become a significant platform for celebrating Eid al-Fitr in the UK.
 Introduced and Held at Westfield London in 2018, the festival features a variety of activities, including fashion shows, food stalls, live entertainment (comedians, singers, Sufi musicians, DJs), and family-friendly events.
 The festival has attracted over 350,000 visitors, reportedly making it one of the largest Eid celebrations in Europe.
 In 2024, the festival completed its fifth Eid-al-Fitr celebration event.